MamashovMirbek/OOP-4/README.md

    ```

 ## UML Diagram
-A UML class diagram representing the system is included in the `uml_diagram.png` file.
+A UML class diagram representing the system is included in the `uml_diagram.txt` file.

 ## Sample Input/Output
 **Example Interaction:**